The Meta-Variational Quantum Eigensolver (Meta-VQE): Learning energy profiles of parameterized Hamiltonians for quantum simulation: Results

-Finally, we check if we can use the result of a meta-VQE and GA-VQE, that is, with or without the encoding strategy respectively, as a starting point of a standard VQE (\emph{opt-meta-VQE} and \emph{opt-GA-VQE}).
-We run again the simulation of a VQE using as initial parameters the result of the meta-VQE and a meta-VQE without encoding (GA-VQE).
+Finally, we check whether we can use the results of a meta-VQE and GA-VQE, that is, with and without the encoding strategy respectively, as starting points for a standard VQE (\emph{opt-meta-VQE} and \emph{opt-GA-VQE}).
+We run the simulation of a VQE again using as initial parameters the results of the meta-VQE and of the meta-VQE without encoding (GA-VQE).
 In both cases, the circuit depth is the same but the optimization parameters are different.
-The latter initializes the quantum circuit to the same state, regardless of the Hamiltonian parameter while the former provides a parameter dependent initialization.
-In contrast to the standard VQE with encoding, in this case the encoding help us to start at a specific point: if the initialization is random, the encoding can be reduced to a single rotational parameter, but if it is not, it can be used to help the algorithm start at a particular point.
-Table \ref{Tab:var_count} shows explicitly the number of optimization parameters considered in the simulations presented in this work.
+The latter initializes the quantum circuit to the same state, regardless of the Hamiltonian parameter while the former provides a parameter-dependent initialization.
+In contrast to the standard VQE with encoding, in this case the encoding helps us to start at a specific point: if the initialization is random, the encoding can be reduced to a single rotational parameter, but if it is not, it can be used to help the algorithm to start at a particular point.